 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM I: Patients receive doxorubicin hydrochloride intravenously (IV), vinblastine sulfate IV, dacarbazine IV, and nivolumab IV over 30 minutes on days 1 and 15.
-Patients may receive pegfilgrastim subcutaneously (SC) on days 2 and 16, or filgrastim SC or IV on days 5-10 and 20-25 for adults or days 4-9 for pediatric patients.
+Patients may receive pegfilgrastim subcutaneously (SC) on days 2 and 16, or filgrastim SC or IV on days 6-10 and 21-25.
 Treatment repeats every 28 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 After completion of cycle 6, patients may receive radiation therapy 5 days per week for approximately 4 weeks at the discretion of the treating physician.
+Patients also undergo peripheral blood specimen collection and CT, PET/CT and/or magnetic resonance imaging (MRI) on study.

 ARM II: Patients receive doxorubicin hydrochloride IV, vinblastine sulfate IV, dacarbazine IV, and brentuximab vedotin IV over 30 minutes on days 1 and 15.
-Patients may receive pegfilgrastim SC on days 2 and 16, or filgrastim SC or IV on days 5-10 and 20-25 for adults or days 4-9 for pediatric patients.
+Patients may receive pegfilgrastim SC on days 2 and 16, or filgrastim SC or IV on days 6-10 and 21-25.
 Treatment repeats every 28 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 After completion of cycle 6, patients may receive radiation therapy 5 days per week for approximately 4 weeks at the discretion of the treating physician.
+Patients also undergo peripheral blood specimen collection and CT, PET/CT and MRI on study.

 After completion of study treatment and prior to disease progression, patients are followed up every 3 months for the first year, every 6 months for years 2 and 3, then annually until 10 years after registration.
 Patients are followed up at the time of progression and then annually until 10 years after registration.
 Patients who receive radiation therapy are followed up at 8-12 weeks after completion of radiation therapy.

-Ann Arbor Stage III Hodgkin Lymphoma Ann Arbor Stage III Lymphocyte-Depleted Classic Hodgkin Lymphoma Ann Arbor Stage III Mixed Cellularity Classic Hodgkin Lymphoma Ann Arbor Stage III Nodular Sclerosis Classic Hodgkin Lymphoma Ann Arbor Stage IIIA Hodgkin Lymphoma Ann Arbor Stage IIIB Hodgkin Lymphoma Ann Arbor Stage IV Hodgkin Lymphoma Ann Arbor Stage IV Lymphocyte-Depleted Classic Hodgkin Lymphoma Ann Arbor Stage IV Mixed Cellularity Classic Hodgkin Lymphoma Ann Arbor Stage IV Nodular Sclerosis Classic Hodgkin Lymphoma Ann Arbor Stage IVA Hodgkin Lymphoma Ann Arbor Stage IVB Hodgkin Lymphoma Classic Hodgkin Lymphoma Lymphocyte-Rich Classic Hodgkin Lymphoma Lymphoma Hodgkin Disease Sclerosis Antineoplastic Agents, Immunological Nivolumab Doxorubicin Liposomal doxorubicin Daunorubicin Dacarbazine Vinblastine Antibodies Immunoglobulins Antibodies, Monoclonal Lenograstim Immunoconjugates Imidazole Brentuximab Vedotin Doxorubicin Hydrochloride Filgrastim Pegfilgrastim Quality-of-Life Assessment Radiation Therapy Vinblastine Sulfate
+Ann Arbor Stage III Hodgkin Lymphoma, Ann Arbor Stage III Lymphocyte-Depleted Classic Hodgkin Lymphoma, Ann Arbor Stage III Mixed Cellularity Classic Hodgkin Lymphoma, Ann Arbor Stage III Nodular Sclerosis Classic Hodgkin Lymphoma, Ann Arbor Stage IV Hodgkin Lymphoma, Ann Arbor Stage IV Lymphocyte-Depleted Classic Hodgkin Lymphoma, Ann Arbor Stage IV Mixed Cellularity Classic Hodgkin Lymphoma, Ann Arbor Stage IV Nodular Sclerosis Classic Hodgkin Lymphoma, Classic Hodgkin Lymphoma, Lymphocyte-Rich Classic Hodgkin Lymphoma, Lymphoma, Hodgkin Disease, Sclerosis, Immunological Antineoplastic Agents, Nivolumab, Brentuximab Vedotin, Doxorubicin, Liposomal doxorubicin, Dacarbazine, Vinblastine, Antibodies, Immunoglobulins, Monoclonal Antibodies, Lenograstim, Imidazole, Immunoconjugates, Biospecimen Collection, Computed Tomography, Doxorubicin Hydrochloride, Filgrastim, Magnetic Resonance Imaging, Pegfilgrastim, Positron Emission Tomography, Quality-of-Life Assessment, Radiation Therapy, Vinblastine Sulfate, chemotherapy, nivolumab, radiation, chemotherapy, brentuximab vedotin, radiation

 For people ages 12 years and up